 The public shall have the capability to search the external database using various keys including generic SQL or equivalent for the greater efficiency of the Initiative system.
 Citizens will wish, for example, to add their own comments, to determine what proposed Initiatives or comments on Initiatives have been submitted, to avoid duplications and unnecessary new proposals.

-High commercial standards shall be used.
+High commercial standards shall be used, with adequate security against domestic and international security attack or misinformation.
 They shall assure, for example, the integrity, invulnerability, maintainability, extensibility, off-site backup and archives, safety and security of the computer systems.

 Explanation of Information Technology